top of page

 To be taxable, an obligation must be a 1) written 2) promise to pay money which is fixed and absolute at the time of execution and 3) must be signed by the obligor or maker.
 F.A.C.
 Rule 12B-4.053, 4.054.
 Accordingly, most ordinary promissory notes and traditional loan agreements are taxable.
+The tax technically applies to the written obligation, and the lender and borrower are equally liable for the tax, unless one or the other is exempt.

 The documentary stamp tax is $0.35 per $100 of the total obligation, or 0.35%.
-It is capped at $2,450.
+For non-mortgages, it is capped at $2,450.
 The tax is generally assessed on the principal amount due, but not interest.
 That is because the amount of interest payable over the life of the loan is generally not known at the onset of a loan, as commonly the loan principal can be prepaid before the due date.
 However, the documentary stamp tax would apply to interest that is identified in the loan document, when interest cannot be avoided by prepaying principal.

 On all other transactions where a documentary stamp tax is otherwise due, it is up to one of the parties to ensure that the proper documentary stamp tax is paid to the Florida Department of Revenue.
 The typical practice is that the lender calculates the amount due, collects payment from the borrower, and makes payment to the Department.
 Common situations where the lender collects payment from the borrower and makes payment to the Florida Department of Revenue include installment loans (most commonly automobile loans), general consumer loans, and bank loans that are not secured by real estate.